Theresa Rose Bajt: Biography

+Bajt received the Impact Award, given annually to a woman whose early career artistic or scientific work significantly benefits children's lives or psychological welfare.

 Publishings

-While in school at Harvard University Theresa Rose published several papers.
+While in school at Harvard University Bajt published several papers.
 The first, When Laws and Values Conflict: A dilemma for Psychologists was co-written with Ken Pope, Ph.D., the paper covers the conflict a psychologist faces with the law running a private practice.
-For instance, the dilemma between revealing private information and reporting illegal activities such as child abuse or “potential harm to third parties."
+For instance, the dilemma between revealing private information and reporting illegal activities such as child abuse or "potential harm to third parties."